CoryLR/user-routine/README.md

 * [x] Add play/pause/stop support - coordinate via data-attributes so it can be controlled from the outside too.
 When one of the buttons is clicked, it can set a data-attribute flag which SPA Routine can look at both on the globaldelay but also before tooltip hide
 * [ ] Add a tutorial walkthrough to the demo page *using* SPA Routine
 * [ ] Add count action
+* [ ] Add a value action which will check for a value or a specific value
-* [ ] Change name to spa-routine / SPA Routine / spaRoutine
+* [x] Change name to spa-routine / SPA Routine / spaRoutine
+* [ ] Change Repo name and publish to spa-routine on NPM